 Now as we did demote and delete the parent Column Headers, we can now test whether this warning shows again.

-- Here, just for the demonstration purpose, we change the column Header to a, b, c, d to see whether there is any impact on the table.
+- Here, just for demonstration purposes, we change the column Header to a, b, c, d to see whether there is any impact on the table.
 Users are free to add a column Header of their choice.

 - You can also refresh the Power Query table from the Data tab.